Square filters versus circular filters

 A variable ND filter is a filter that can be adjusted to block out different stops of light.
 This lets you go from two to eight stops of darkening without the purchase of several different filters.

-Polarizing filters are a unique type of filter that polarizes light and therefore removes or lessens the appearance of glare and reflections.
-These can help enhance the color and detail in photos of glass, water, the sky, buildings, plants, and more.
-The two main types of polarizing filters are circular and linear, and each polarizes the light in different ways.
-You can also purchase filters that do the jobs of both a polarizer and an ND filter at once.
+Polarising filters are a unique type of filter that polarises light and therefore removes or lessens the appearance of glare and reflections.
+These can help to enhance the colour and detail in photos of glass, water, the sky, buildings, plants, and more.
+The two main types of polarising filters are circular and linear and each polarises the light in different ways.
+You can also purchase filters that do the jobs of both a polariser and an ND filter at once.

 “One of the things that I didn’t know early on is that ND filters are sized specifically to the diameter of the lens itself,” says Sidla.
-“And the problem with that is that the landscape photographer could have three, four, or five lenses, and they don’t typically have the same diameters.”
+“And the problem with that is that the landscape photographer could have three, four or five lenses and they don’t typically have the same diameters.”
 Step-up rings are essential tools for this reason.
-These are screw-on adapters that can help fit larger filters onto your smaller lenses.
+These are screw-on adaptors that can help fit larger filters onto your smaller lenses.